Team Chocolate Milk

-Gertie van den Goor and her husband Geert are passionate about dairy farming and producing safe, affordable and wholesome milk for consumers – so passionate in fact that in 1999 they moved to dairy-friendly Michigan from the Netherlands where they operate a small dairy farm.
-Today, Gertie, Geert, and a team of hard-working employees care for a herd of 3,000 dairy cows at Goma Dairy Farm in Marlette.
-If not working at the farm Gertie loves to quilt, cook and read.
-She started running 3 years ago after having some heart problems.
+Gertie van den Goor and her husband Geert are passionate about dairy farming and producing safe, affordable and wholesome milk for consumers.
+So passionate, in fact, that in 1999 they moved to dairy-friendly Michigan from the Netherlands.
+When not working on the farm, Gertie loves to quilt, cook, eat and read.
+She started running five years ago after having some heart problems.
 “When I started, I could not run from the back door to the mailbox, Gertie says.
 “But now I like to run three times a week for four miles and a few races each year.
 Twice I did the international half marathon in Detroit and I got my feet wet trying some trail runs last year.
 In May, I turn 55 and I signed up to run my first (and only) marathon that month.”

 Carla and her husband, Kris, own Evergreen Dairy in St Johns, Michigan.
 She is the sixth generation to farm her family’s farm.
 Carla blogs about the farm at Truth or Dairy and talks about farming at schools.
 Carla hosts podcasts for the Michigan Ag Council, is the Essex Township supervisor and works in marketing.
 The couple is raising three sons – twins Ty and Cole and their younger brother, Max.
 Carla loves running, hiking, swimming, and being outdoors.
 She has competed in all sorts of races: Triathlons, agricultural-based obstacle races, marathons, and a 50k (31 mile) ultramarathon.
 She sets new running goals every year – like running every day, running a race a month, or running races of all different mile lengths.
 Her favorites races are the ones her family runs with her.

 Ross Williams is from Homer, MI.
 He is the sixth generation on his family’s dairy farm where they milk cows with robotic milkers.
 Ross runs numerous races a year including 5k, half marathons, triathlons and mud runs.
 He is always focused on keeping as healthy as possible and is always on the move!